What is Biofeedback?

 When Will I See Results?

 Many people report feeling calmness while doing biofeedback even early in the training process.
 However, just with any other skill development, with practice you will become more effective and better able to use the skills throughout your day.
 We encourage you to utilize the Biofeedback Center as often as you'd like, ideally 1-2 times per week for 30-60 minutes each time.
-Additionally, we encourage you practice at home by remembering techniques from the Biofeedback Programs, using our Mind-Body Spa exercises, choosing an app to download and use, or simply following your breath.
+Additionally, we encourage you practice at home by remembering techniques from the Biofeedback Programs, using our Mind-Body Spa exercises and use, or simply following your breath.
 If for some reason, you are struggling to get relief from using the Biofeedback Center, we encourage you to contact Lauren for a biofeedback coaching session& or consider scheduling with a counselor for an intake session.